Meeting Target 12 to support children

 Measure 2: Developing the cultural competency and trauma responsive skills and capabilities of the child and family sector

-The program aims to build the organisational and workforce capability of the child and family sector in working with First Nations clients.
+The program aims to build the organisational and workforce capability of the child and family sector when working with First Nations clients.

-The training is being developed by SNAICC – National Voice for Our Children, in partnership with:
+SNAICC – National Voice for Our Children is developing the training in partnership with:

 • AbSec NSW Child